Burgundy 4-Day Bike Tour

 Day Two: Explore the Hautes-Côtes de Beaune

-Start today in Beaune, cycling through picturesque villages in the French countryside.
-Enjoy extraordinary views of St. Romain’s thirteenth-century castle ruins.
-Pedal past Charolais cows, the château at La Rochepot, and into charming Orches.
-A leisurely downhill ride delivers us to Saint Aubin, home to a grand Romanesque church.
-Indulge in our gourmet picnic followed by a tasting visit in Chassagne-Montrachet and go wine shopping in town.
-Cycling through towns like Puligny-Montrachet and Meursault, we’ll arrive back in Beaune to sip wine and chat with the locals.
-Tonight unwind at the hotel before another truly elegant dinner in town.
+Start the day in Beaune, cycling through the picturesque villages of the French countryside.
+Pedal past Charolais cows, the château at La Rochepot, and through the charming hamlet of Orches.
+Indulge in a gourmet picnic before a leisurely downhill ride into Saint-Aubin, home to a grand, Romanesque church.
+In Chassagne-Montrachet we will have a delicious wine tasting of the Chateau’s vintages and some wine shopping in town.
+Cycling through towns like Puligny-Montrachet, Volnay and Pommard, we’ll arrive back in Beaune where we encourage you to sip wine and chat with the locals.
+Tonight’s dinner is at a restaurant beloved by locals in the center of Beaune.

-Destinations: Beaune, St. Romain, Orches, La Rochepot, Saint Aubin, Chassagne-Montrachet, Puligny-Montrachet, Meursault, Volnay, Pommard
+Destinations: Beaune, Saint-Romain, Orches, La Rochepot, Saint-Aubin, Chassagne- Montrachet, Puligny-Montrachet, Meursault, Volnay, Pommard

 Day Three: The Vineyards of the Côte de Nuits